-- Pain or swelling in the neck
+- Swelling or pain in the neck area

-- Nerve-related pain extending to shoulders
+- Nerve-related pain that extends to the shoulders

-- Limited or painful neck movements
+- Painful or limited neck movement

 - Anti-inflammatory medications